lbrn/lbrn-jekyll/summer-research/faq.markdown

 **What type of training will I receive?**

-* An individual research project will be assigned to you and mentored prospective faculty member.
+* An individual research project will be assigned to you by your mentor (Undergraduates).

 * Training on and first-hand use of state-of-the-art laboratory instrumentation will be provided.